sergioadevita/mtg-peek-support/docs/PRIVACY.md

 # MTG Keep – Privacy Policy
 _Last updated: 2025-08-26_

-**Short version:** MTG Keep does not collect, transmit, or sell personal data.
+**Short version:** MTG Peek does not collect, transmit, or sell personal data.
 All settings stay in your browser.

 ---

 ## What the extension does
-MTG Keep adds quality-of-life tools for Magic: The Gathering™ browsing (e.g., quick card peek and sorting) and shows an optional Ko‑fi **Donate** button that links to your Ko‑fi page.
+MTG Peek adds quality-of-life tools for Magic: The Gathering™ browsing (e.g., quick card peek and sorting) and shows an optional Ko‑fi **Donate** button that links to your Ko‑fi page.

 ## Data collection
 - We **do not** collect, transmit, or sell personal or sensitive user data.